Country Living in a Cariboo Valley

 Here is that same area after planting in clover.
 I think it looks so pretty when it blooms!
 And the whole lawn is buzzing with bumblebees getting their fill.

-Other possibilities for cover crops that we use ourselves is Buckwheat and Fall Rye.
+Other possibilities for ground cover crops that we use ourselves is Buckwheat and Fall Rye.
 Granted, neither of these would work well as an alternative to lawn, but if you need to improve your soil, read our posts about them.

 Grass and clover growing in the field.